bedrockio/bedrock-core/services/web/src/docs/AUTHENTICATION.md

 callSummary({method: 'POST', path: '/1/auth/register'})

+_Note: If you want to update other attributes on a User, please see the `PATCH /1/users/me` API call_

 ## Login

 This exchanges a user's credentials (email and password) for a JWT token.
 This token can be used for authentication on all subsequent API calls (See Getting Started).
 Unless the user has mfa enabled.